Looking for the Best Apartment in Austin?

 There are a lot of locators.
 We’re better than all of them.

 I mean, the stereotypes are right.
-You live downtown for convenience and the entertainment.
-And they really go hand in hand.
+You live downtown for convenience and entertainment.

-And after a night out, being able to walk home may your best, and only legal, alternative.
+And after a night out, being able to walk home may be your best, and only legal, alternative.
 While it is great to be able to stumble home, living downtown means you can live a whole lot of your life without a car.
-There are even groceries stores now throughout the city center.
+There are now even groceries stores throughout the city center.
 Some of them are even affordable!

-Our apartment locating services are very well versed in the situation there.
+Our apartment locating services are very well-versed in the situation there.
 There are a lot of good reasons to live north of 45th St. Assuming you work downtown, traffic is much better going north to south than the alternative.

 If you are looking for a different, but valuable, high school experience, you will have access to McCallum High School.
 McCallum is known for its booming arts program.
 Its focus on inclusivity attracts students from all over town.
 Many alumni swear by the school’s ability to help them find themselves in a way that many don’t get until college.

 If you are into retail therapy, you used to be out of luck when it comes to living in North Austin.
 There have been two radical changes that mean you no longer have to sacrifice your sense of style if you want to be above the river.
 The first is the explosion of the Burnet and North Loop area.
 You can do enough vintage shopping to make you forget about South Congress.
 And if you have slightly more expensive habits, you, of course, now have the Domain up north.
-While certainly controversial to some, the south has absolutely no answer to the collection of high end stores that have set up shop there.
+While certainly controversial to some, the south has absolutely no answer to the collection of high-end stores that have set up shop there.

 There are a number of great neighborhood parks like Brentwood, Wooten, Northwest District Park, and Quail Creek.
-And Walnut Creek is a 293 acre oasis with lots of fields, courts, and 15 miles worth of trails.
+And Walnut Creek is a 293-acre oasis with lots of fields, courts, and 15 miles worth of trails.

 For everyone that bleeds 78704, we can locate an apartment there better than anyone else.
 When most people think about Austin and keeping it weird, they are thinking about life south of the river.
-That may be one of the reasons that traffic is so much worse. (assuming you work in the city center)
+That may be one of the reasons that traffic is so much worse.
+(Assuming you work in the city center.)

-If you have children that have their hearts set on college, it’s hard to go wrong on the south side.
+If you have children who have their hearts set on college, it’s hard to go wrong on the south side.
 James Bowie High School has received multiple Gold Performance and Recognized School Awards from the Texas Education Agency.
 William B. Travis High, Austin’s first high school south of the river, has also won numerous awards.
 So many, in fact, it is in the top 8% of state high schools.
 Even more interesting, as an Early College High School, students can actually earn an associate degree while still in high school.

-And if you like living near some fresh air, it’s really tough to do better that south Austin.
+And if you like living near some fresh air, it’s really tough to do better than in south Austin.
 North Austin is better than many think, but you just can’t compete with Zilker Park, Barton Springs, and the Greenbelt.
 The new Violet Crown Trail will eventually extend to the Wildflower Center even.
 Only the Unabomber had more access to nature.